funnelback/program-finder-meta/README.md

 The important aspect of this step is to get the documents indexed and mapped to the appropriate metadata classes.

 The metadata classes are the key drivers as they are used in result presentation, concierge, cart and faceted navigation.
-Where possible, please default metadata classes names which have been setup in the sample collections.
+Where possible, please use the default metadata classes (names starting with `stencils` or `program`/`course`) names which have been setup in the sample collections.

 ### Programs